LDEO-CREW/Pythonic-DISORT/README.md

-It is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal source), Bi-Direction Reflectance Function (BDRF) and more.
+It is based on Stamnes' FORTRAN DISORT (see References, in particular [2, 3, 8]) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal source), Bi-Directional Reflectance Function (BDRF) and more.

 This repository also includes our F2PY-wrapped Stamnes DISORT (version 4.0.99) in the `disort4.0.99_f2py` directory.
 The original was downloaded from http://www.rtatmocn.com/disort/.
 The wrapper was inspired by https://github.com/kconnour/pyRT_DISORT.